sundy001/react-redux-base/README.md

 Almsot all object is declare as `readonly` to enforce immutable.
 I think using immutable.js is a bit outdated.
 It takes time to learn and also create unnecessary noise within the code.
 So I prefer to drop it and let typescript to enfore everything is immutable.

+## Dependency Injection
+I continuously looking for good DI library.
+DI always is a missing piece of Javascript.
+Usually frontend developer have three approaches to solve this.

+1. Omit it.
+Put everything inside single module, try to avoid split logic and create web-like dependency.
+2. Make class injectable without DI.
+Another kind of disaster, a lot of unnecessary object pass throught constructor.
+3. Using full stack framework, which already provided DIC

+Inversify is the solution.

+## RxJS
+Once you know it, you will love it.
+Compare with generator it can do more and do it in a beautiful way.

 ## Redux
 Nothing special.
 I follow online common partice to normalize the store like:
 ```javascript